tianyingw/tianyingw.github.io/openings.md

 #### Your Responsibility

-- Weekly one on one meetings;
+- Weekly one-on-one meetings;
 - Maintain research progress log (Overleaf or Notion).

 #### Note

-- I prefer one on one meetings and **DO NOT organize any group meeting or reading group** now.
+- I prefer one-on-one meetings and **DO NOT organize any group meeting or reading group** now.
 - Every student will be responsible for their own projects.
 - All projects will run for at least 6 months.
 Early drop-out is not acceptable.
+(Exception: If you are in the undergraduate research program, that usually lasts one month)
 - [Click here](https://tianyingw.github.io/gallery/) to check out some fun projects my students did.

 ## For Ph.D. students
 <p align="justify">
-If you have already been admitted to the Ph.D. program in Statistics at the Center for Statistical Science, Tsinghua University, please email me to discuss possible research opportunities.
+If you have already been admitted to the Ph.D. program in the Department of Statistics at Colorado State University, please email me to discuss possible research opportunities.
+You are encouraged to check this folder and let me know if there is any paper that you are particularly interested in.
 </p>